leomtz/apmowebsite/README.md

 You can contribute to the project in several ways.
 We need help with the following:

 - Provide any kind of APMO results for the pre-2005 era.
-Please send to `leomtz@im.unam.mx`
+- Provide scores for the 2010-2015 era.
+- Provide scores or country rankings for the 2005-2009 era.
+- Write problem solutions for the pre-2005 era.
+- Provide full texts of the regulations for the pre-2015 era.
 - Transform files from the 2005-2015 era from PDF to a data-friendly .csv format
 - Explore the data that we have and get new insights
 - Help with the general maintenance of the website (typos, corrections, etc)

 ## Licencing